Products of manifolds with fibered corners: Background

 \begin{rmk} We will occasionally employ the exponential notation $x^e = (\prod_{i=1}^k x_i^{e(1,i)}, \ldots, \prod_{i=1}^k x_i^{e(n,i)})$ where $x = (x_1,\ldots,x_k)$ and $e = [e(j,i)]$ is an $n\times k$ matrix.
 In this convention $(x^e)^g = x^{ge}$, where $ge$ is the usual matrix product of $g$ and $e$. \end{rmk}

 A b-normal b-submersion is said to be a \emph{b-fibration}, and such a map can always be written in the local normal form

-where $\pr_{l'} : (y_1,\ldots,y_l) \to (y_1,\ldots,y_{l'})$ denotes the projection onto the first $l' < l$ coordinates.
-The restriction of a b-fibration to any boundary face $F \in \M {}(X)$ is again a b-fibration $f : F \to f_\sharp(F)$ onto its image in $Y$.
-A simple b-fibration with the property that each boundary hypersurface $G$ of $Y$ has a unique hypersurface $H \in f_\sharp^\inv(G)$ in $X$ which maps to it is in fact a fiber bundle of manifolds with corners; indeed in this case it follows from the local normal form \eqref{E:bfibn_normal} (in which $e$ is a projection matrix up to permutation) that $f$ is a surjective submersion of compact manifolds with corners, and the standard argument for manifolds then shows that it is a fiber bundle.
+where $\pr_{l'} : (y_1,\ldots,y_l) \to (y_1,\ldots,y_{l'})$ denotes the projection onto the first $l' \leq l$ coordinates.
+The restriction of a b-fibration to any boundary face $E \in \M {}(X)$ is again a b-fibration $f : E \to f_\sharp(E)$ onto its image in $Y$.
+A simple b-fibration with the property that each boundary hypersurface $H$ of $Y$ has a unique hypersurface $G \in f_\sharp^\inv(H)$ in $X$ which maps to it is in fact a fiber bundle of manifolds with corners; indeed in this case it follows from the local normal form \eqref{E:bfibn_normal} (in which $e$ is a projection matrix up to permutation) that $f$ is a surjective submersion of compact manifolds with corners, and the standard argument for manifolds then shows that it is a fiber bundle.

-A subset $P\subset X$ is a \emph{p-submanifold} if it covered by coordinate charts $(x,y)$ in which it is locally defined by the vanishing of $\codim(P)$ of the coordinates; in particular $P$ intersects every hypersurface $H \in \M 1(X)$ transversally within the smallest face $F \in \M {}(X)$ such that $P \subset F$.
+A subset $P\subset X$ is a \emph{p-submanifold} if it is covered by coordinate charts $(x,y)$ in which it is locally defined by the vanishing of $\codim(P)$ of the coordinates.
 Examples include boundary faces themselves.